Sean Bowers: Futsal

-Beginning in 1996, Bowers became a regular part of the U.S. national futsal team.
-Two years later, the team took third place in the Futsal Mundialito.
-He earned a total of thirty-six caps, scoring five goals, with the U.S. from 1996 to 2004.
+Bowers was a member of the United States men's national futsal team from 1995 to 2004, earning a total of 36 caps and scoring 5 goals.

+A defender, Bowers received his first call-up in 1996 shortly after his rookie season in Major League Soccer, despite having no prior futsal experience.
+He quickly became a regular starter and served as team captain from 1998 to 2004.

+Under his captaincy, the United States won the CONCACAF Futsal Championship gold medals in 1996 and 2004, qualifying for the FIFA Futsal World Championship in both years.
+Bowers captained the team at the 1996 FIFA Futsal World Championship in Spain and the 2004 FIFA Futsal World Championship in Taiwan (Chinese Taipei).
+In 2004, the U.S. advanced to the second round for the first time since 1992.

+In 1998, the team finished third at the Futsal Mundialito in Brazil.

+Bowers retired from international futsal following the 2004 World Championship.
+He holds the U.S. men's national futsal team record for most caps (36), surpassing the previous mark of 30 held by Jim Gabarra.

 Coaching

 In 1999, Bowers became an assistant coach with William Jewell College women's soccer team.
 This was the start of his coaching career.
 Bowers began coaching on the professional level with the Detroit Rockers in 2000–2001.
 That season, he served as an assistant coach in addition to playing.
 In 2001, he became the head coach with the Detroit Rocker Hawks, winners of the 2001 USASA Women's U.S. Open Cup.
 In 2002, he became the interim head coach of the Baltimore Blast.
 At the time, the Blast were at the bottom of the standings.
 Bowers took them into the playoffs and the Blast ended up winning the MISL championship that season.
 In 2003, the Blast traded Bowers to the San Diego Sockers.
 When Bowers arrived in southern California, he became an assistant coach with the California Baptist University women's team from 2003 to 2005.
 He was elevated to the position of head coach in 2006, taking them to an end of season ranking of ninth in the NAIA.
 He also was named the head coach of the San Diego SeaLions of the Women's Premier Soccer League (WPSL) in 2006.
 That year the SeaLions went to the WPSL semifinals.
 On March 27, 2007, Miramar College announced the creation of a women's soccer team with Bowers as its coach.